confluentinc/vscode/README.md

 # Confluent Extension for VSCode

-Our goal for the [Confluent extension for VS Code](https://github.com/confluentinc/vscode) is to help make it easy for developers to build stream processing applications using Confluent and Apache Kafka® by creating a robust, delightful experience for [Confluent Cloud](https://confluent.cloud/) products accessible to developers from within the [Visual Studio Code](https://code.visualstudio.com/) (VS Code) editor desktop environment.
+The [Confluent extension for VS Code](https://github.com/confluentinc/vscode) makes it easy for developers to build stream processing applications using Confluent technology.
+This extension provides a robust, delightful experience for Confluent Cloud products from within the [Visual Studio Code](https://code.visualstudio.com/) (VS Code) editor desktop environment.

 ![](resources/readme-screenshot-dark.png)

-Visit the [Confluent Developer site](https://developer.confluent.io/) for more about developing with Confluent.
+Visit the [Confluent Developer site](https://developer.confluent.io/) for more about developing with Confluent, and read the docs at the [Confluent documentation](docs.confluent.io) site.

 ## Installation